 Our Victim Offender Dialogue (VOD) work provides safe opportunities for survivors of violence and violation to give direct and powerful voice to the unrelenting trauma of their experiences, and for offenders, especially those who have committed severely violent crimes, to face more fully the terrible effects of their actions.
 One way to think of these interactions is as Victim Impact Dialogues, where survivors can more fully describe the impacts directly to the offenders.
 And while VOD may not be for every survivor, our victim-centered/offender-sensitive approach can enable unique opportunities.
 At its very best, VOD can provide survivors with a chance to be heard directly by their offenders, and to get answers to some of their questions.
-This in turn can enable in offenders a more personal understanding of the effects of their crimes and violations, a deeper sense of personal accountability, and sometimes, a change in their thinking, and a self-actualized commitment to change and to rehabilitation.
+This in turn can enable in offenders a more personal understanding of the impacts and effects of their crimes, a deeper sense of personal accountability, and sometimes, a change in their thinking, and a self-actualized commitment to more pro-social choices and behaviors.
 For answers to frequent questions about VOD, click the Victim Offender Dialogue FAQs buttons – for Survivors and/or Offenders.
 For more on Victim Impacts, and movingly powerful examples of Statements by survivors, click the Victim Impact Statements button at left.

 Our VOD Facilitator Training for corrections-based Victim Service and allied agencies – anchored in an understanding of the profound effects of violence and victimization upon individuals, families, and communities – provide effective tools and skills for facilitators.
 For CV information on trainer Jon Wilson, Director of JUST Alternatives, see About Us.